 Traeger has been producing pellet grills since the 1980s.
 Oklahoma Joe’s was also actually founded in the 1980s, producing charcoal grills/smokers.
 However, its only very recently that Oklahoma Joe’s have decided to enter the world of pellet grills.
 Now when Oklahoma Joe’s was first started their founder Joe Davidson focused on making custom/premium products.
 However, Oklahoma Joe’s was sold to Char-Broil in 1998 and are now positioned as a value/economy brand.
-Traeger on the other hand, as the most well-known name of pellet grills, are trying to position themselves as purely a premium brand.
+Traeger is now trying to position itself as purely a premium brand.
 Therefore, how do Traeger vs Oklahoma Joe’s pellet grills compare?

 Disclaimer: Hey!
 By the way… any links on this page that lead to products on Amazon or other sites are affiliate links and I earn a commission if you make a purchase.

 Well, its actually pretty tricky to compare them, as Oklahoma Joe’s currently produces just three pellet grills all under $1,000, two are actually under $500.
 Whereas Traeger on the hand does have some pellet grills under $500 and under $1,000, however many of their latest models are in the under $2,000 category.